 If you’re like most successful brands, you’re already promoting your products on social media.
 But are you offering users the ability to purchase those products directly through their favorite social sites?
-Look beyond your brand’s website and major e-commerce sites like Amazon to promote more sales conversions on social media.
+Look beyond the retail marketing strategies you’be implemented on your own website and major e-commerce sites like Amazon to promote more sales conversions on social media.
 Here are a few places to start:

 Create a “Shop” tab on your brand’s Facebook page.
-This section can highlight products, provide additional info, and allow users to make a purchase with just a few clicks.
+Use this section to highlight products, provide additional info, and allow users to make a purchase with just a few clicks.

 Promote sales on Twitter with e-commerce platform Shopify.
-Many retailers have found success leveraging this e-commerce tool, but keep this in mind—there are rumors that it might be phased out soon as Twitter focuses less on e-commerce.
+Many retailers have found success leveraging this e-commerce tool.
+However, keep this in mind—there are rumors that it might be phased out soon as Twitter focuses less on e-commerce.

 Drives sales from Pinterest with Buyable Pins.
 These pins contain up-to-date pricing info and can lead users to the point of purchase.
-However, this feature is currently only available inside the U.S.
+Unfortunately, this feature is currently only available inside the U.S.

 These are only three of the most popular social networks.
 Many others offer e-commerce options and the list is growing every day.
 Explore your options, but try to focus first on the platforms where you’ve already built a following.
 No need to start from scratch—leveraging an established following will help you hit the ground running.